-These are major milestones that many of us have on our #lifegoals list, but they also have something else in common: You’d probably have a much easier time accomplishing them with good credit.
+All the major milestones that many of us have on our #lifegoals list have something in common: They're easier to accomplish with good credit.

 After all, you’re more likely to nab a low interest rate on private student loans, qualify for a mortgage or pass an employer’s background check if you have a history of responsibly managing your credit.

-Our point is that your credit can greatly influence your ability to make progress on big financial goals—and that’s why it’s so important to make sure you understand the ins and outs of everything related to it.
-With that in mind, we’ve rounded up six key credit-related terms that are important to know.
+That’s why it’s so important to make sure you understand the ins and outs of everything related to it.
+Here are six key credit-related terms that are important to know.

 1. Credit Report

-This is an important document that provides a look at how you’ve handled your debt and credit in the past.
-It’s compiled by credit bureaus (more on them later), and it paints the picture of who you are as a credit user.
+This important document provides a look at how you’ve handled your debt and credit in the past.
+It’s compiled by credit bureaus, and it paints the picture of who you are as a user.
 Lenders will consult your credit report to decide whether or not to approve you for a loan or to decide what types of lending terms to offer you.
 Sometimes non-lenders, like a landlord or an employer, will also consult your report to get a sense of how financially responsible or stable you are.

 Fortunately, the negative stuff doesn’t stay on your credit history forever.
-Much of it actually has to be removed after seven years, although there are some exceptions—for example, student loan defaults will appear on there longer, and bankruptcies will stick around for 10 years.
-The good news?
-In most cases, the positive stuff will stay on there for at least 10 years—and in some cases, forever.
+Much of it actually has to be removed after seven years, although there are some exceptions — for example, student loan defaults will appear on there longer, and bankruptcies will stick around for 10 years.
+In most cases, the positive stuff will stay on there for at least 10 years — and in some cases, forever.

-All in all, you want to be able to show off an A+ report for many reasons.
-The most obvious one is that it’ll help you get a loan or line of credit when you need one (after all, if you were a lender, you’d only want to loan money to someone who was shown to be trustworthy in the past, right?).
-But it can also help save you some cash—if you boast a stellar history, you’ll likely score a lower interest rate than if you have a report littered with late payments.
+An A+ report will help you get a loan or line of credit when you need one.
+But it can also help save you cash — if you have a stellar history, you’ll likely get a lower interest rate than if you have a report littered with late payments.

 2. Credit Bureau

-A credit bureau is the organization that puts your credit report together by corralling all your past debt and loan details that are reported by other companies.
-(You might also hear it referred to as a consumer reporting agency—that’s just the legal term for a credit bureau.)
+A credit bureau is the organization that puts your credit report together by compiling all your past debt and loan details that are reported by other companies.
+(You might also hear it referred to as a consumer reporting agency — that’s the legal term.)

 There are three major bureaus in America: Equifax, Experian and TransUnion.
-This means you actually have three different credit reports you can look at.
+This means you actually have three different credit reports.
 The info should be basically the same (i.e., if you’re generally considered in excellent standing in one, you should be in the others as well), although it’s not uncommon to have the reports differ slightly.
 For example, one bureau might not have received all the history that another received (not all lenders report their information to all three credit bureaus), they might display the info in different ways or one bureau could have incorrect facts.

 That’s why it’s recommended to pull your credit report routinely so you can compare them and comb for any errors.
 You can get a free copy from each bureau once a year (so, three total) by heading to AnnualCreditReport.com, a federally approved site.